-S. NO. EXPERIMENT NAME 1 WAP in java to perform basic arithmetic operations.
-2 WAP in java to create database connectivity with organization database & display the record of employee table.
-3 WAP to implement Runnable Interface.
-4 WAP to create 5 thread by extending thread class.
-5 WAP to create table Register in database and perform navigation operation using Result Set.
-6 WAP in JDBC to perform Transaction Management by using SetAuto Commit(),Commit() & rollback() in the table student.
-7 WAP in JDBC to insert Organization details by using PreparedFStatement Interface.

-8 WAP to demonstrate Life Cycle of Servlet.
-9 WAP to switch ON and OFF the bulb by using visible bean.
-10 Create a java application by implementing Generic Servlet Class.
-11 WAP to display the utilization of HttpServlet Class.
-12 Create login application in java by using MVC and mysql.
-13 WAP using JSP code for describing all types of directive.
+EXPERIMENT NAME WAP in java to perform basic arithmetic operations.
+WAP in java to create database connectivity with organization database & display the record of employee table.
+WAP to create 5 thread by implement Runnable Interface and extending thread class WAP to create table Register in database and perform navigation operation using Result Set.
+5 WAP in JDBC to perform Transaction Management by using Set Auto Commit (), Comm () & rollback () in the table student and insert Organization details by using Prepared I Statement Interface WAP to switch ON and OFF the bulb by using visible bean.
+7 Create a java application by implementing Generic Servlet Class.
+WAP to display the utilization of Http Servlet Class.
+Create login application in java by using MVC and MySQL.
+WAP using JSP code for describing all types of directive.
+1 1 1 1 1